DanielTeruel/ad-migration-azure/04-iac/cicd/README.md

 git push -u origin main
 ```

-Public repository created at `github.com/DanielTeruel/daniel-portfolio-web`.
-No secrets or credentials in the codebase — connection string is read from App Service environment variable `SQLCONNSTR_DanielDB` at runtime.
+No secrets or credentials in the codebase — the connection string is read from the App Service environment variable `SQLCONNSTR_DanielDB` at runtime.

----

-## Step 2 — Obtain Publish Profile
+### 2 — Obtain Publish Profile

 ![Publish Profile Output](./screenshots/02_publish_profile_output.png)